roman-milk/roman-milk.github.io/the-hunter-and-the-hunted.md

+===

- ****** The Hunter and The Hunted Ch.
-01 ****** bydickpounder73© You groan as I turn the eggs down and slow the flogging on your clit and cunt lips.
+You groan as I turn the eggs down and slow the flogging on your clit and cunt lips.
 You calm down a bit, maintaining some control of your emotions.
 "Feels good doesn't it bitch.
 How does it feel to not be in control of the most basic personal emotion?"

  Your breathing so heavy, you can't answer, as I ramp up the intensity on your cunt, the flogger coming down harder, the egg vibrating faster in your pussy and asshole.